Installing a Pin4Ever-Compatible Browser

 3. Click “Allow” on the security pop-up box towards the top of your screen.

 You will see the Pin4Ever toolbar appear at the top of the SeaMonkey browser window upon successful installation.

 4. To activate the Pin4Ever tools (and start your one week Free Trial if you are a first-time user) go to the Pinterest website in a SeaMonkey window, and log in to your Pinterest account.

 Pin4Ever was originally launched as a downloadable Java program for computers in September of 2012, which allowed customers to save a backup copy of their Pinterest boards and pins to their own computers.
 We added an Android phone version of the Pin4Ever backup soon after.

 Over time, based on customer requests and our efforts to anticipate and create the tools a Pinterest pinner most needs, we added the Bulk Editing tools (Move, Copy, Delete, and Rearrange multiple pins in one step), Pin Anything, Bulk Upload of images, Power Follow, and several other tools.
 To allow us to create these tools, the Pin4Ever program was rewritten as a Firefox browser extension or add-on, which was compatible with PCs, Macs, and Linux computers.

-We appreciate your support of Pin4Ever these past five years, and we look forward to continuing to offer helpful Pinterest tools for you to use in the future.
+We appreciate your support of Pin4Ever these past seven years, and we look forward to continuing to offer helpful Pinterest tools for you to use in the future.

-Please repin this image to bookmark these instructions, and help spread the word:
+Please repin this image to bookmark these instructions on how to install the Pin4Ever program, and help spread the word: